felixms/arma-rcon-class-php/README.md

 $ composer install
 ```
 #### Without Composer
-Just include ARC in your project: `require_once 'arc.php';`
+Just include the class in your project: `require_once 'arc.php';`
 <br>
 <br>
 ## Examples
 #### Getting started
 After installing ARC, you can easily use ARC as shown below.
-It will automatically establish a new connection to the server and login:
+It will automatically establish a new connection and authenticate
 ```php
 use \Nizarii\ARC;